irgaly/kottage/README.md

 Use Kottage as KVS cache or KVS storage.

 At first, get a Kottage instance.
+Even though you can use Kottage instance as a singleton, multiple Kottage instances creation is allowed.
+Kottage instances and methods are thread safe.

 ```kotlin
 // directory path string for SQLite file